graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 **Explanatory Text**

-Certain types are reserved in composite schema specification for specific purposes and must adhere to the specification’s definitions.
+Certain types are reserved in composite schema specification for specific purposes and must adhere to the specification's definitions.
 For example, `FieldSelectionMap` is a built-in scalar that represents a selection of fields as a string.
 Redefining these built-in types with a different kind (e.g., an input object, enum, union, or object type) is disallowed and makes the